 -Rosa is wearing a pink dress (made by me) with hand-dyed floral trim.
 This dress is paired with sandals that have matching flowers on the toes

--Rosa will also come with a blouse and jeans outfit made especially for her by Julie of Fairy Tale Blessings.
-This outfit also includes a hair bow
+-Rosa will also come with a blouse and jeans outfit made especially for her by Julie of

 -Rosa will come with a handmade beaded name bracelet (that I haven't made yet!)